 Easily possible in any game including romantic subplots that allows you to design your own character's appearance.

-Subverted in a way, but only if you read the character info.
-Zhuge Liang was never described as anything noteworthy in regards to his looks, but his wife Yue Ying, despite being given a very stately and beautiful character model in the game, was supposedly a very NOT attractive woman.
+Inverted in a way, but only if you read the character info.
+Zhuge Liang was never described as anything noteworthy in regards to his looks, but his wife Yue Ying, despite being given a very stately and beautiful character model in the game, was supposedly a very NOT attractive woman.note This is primarily Values Dissonance: she apparently had light hair and tan skin, and in that age the exact opposite was considered the epitome of beauty.
 Zhuge Liang isn't exactly Mr. Fanservice, but he's certainly not as ugly and offputting as Meng Huo.

 Seen in Grand Theft Auto IV, with the short, fat, unsuccessful Roman Bellic and his attractive longtime girlfriend (later wife), Mallorie.

 To say nothing of anyone Ardan ends up with in Genealogy of the Holy War.